openstack/ironic/doc/source/admin/security.rst

 credential, modern Ironic users should find the node recover automatically.

 .. warning::
-   Operators re-using the same credentials with a centrally managed credential management system with separate BMC configuration should be careful about credential rotations.
+   Operators reusing the same credentials with a centrally managed credential management system with separate BMC configuration should be careful about credential rotations.
 These operators risk causing the account to access the BMC to be locked out, and should likely explicitly set nodes to ``maintenance``